Mental Health Nurse by TFS Healthcare

 Mental Health Nurse

-Are you an experienced Mental Health Nurse, seeking a fantastic new opportunity, with an agency that values you?
+Are you a dedicated Mental Health Nurse, seeking a new opportunity, offering a host of benefits, all with an agency that values you?

-TFS Healthcare have an increasing demand for Band 5 Mental Health Nurses across the UK.
-We are able to offer the equivalent of full-time work with block bookings in advance, or flexible ad hoc shifts depending on your personal preference!
+TFS Healthcare are working with several Trusts across the UK with an increasing demand for Mental Health Nurses in varied locations.
+We value all our Mental Health Nurses offering a host of benefits, unrivalled clinical support as well as full autonomy of your work-life balance.

-Throughout your recruitment process, you'll be provided with a dedicated consultant, who's professional approach means you will always be fully supported.
+We are a multi-award-winning healthcare recruitment agency, recently recognised by the HSJ Partnership Awards as highly commended, in the category of Best Healthcare Provider Partnership with the NHS.
+We specialise in offering medical professionals contract/block bookings, temporary and permanent positions.
+We value your hard work and will provide consistent recognition and support from our clinical led team.
+We have built and maintained excellent relationships with a variety of Trusts across the UK as well as private organisations.
+This is a unique opportunity to expand your skills and knowledge within an established Trust, with an agency that cares about you.

 - Revalidation advice and unrivalled assistance provided by our own TFS clinical team for any guidance you may need